Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Abstract

 \section{Abstract}

 We compare two jury selection procedures meant to safeguard against the inclusion of biased jurors that are perceived as causing minorities to be under-represented.
 The Strike and Replace procedure presents potential jurors one-by-one to the parties, while the Struck procedure presents all potential jurors before the parties exercise their challenges.
 Struck more effectively excludes extreme jurors but leads to a worse representation of minorities.
 The advantage of Struck in terms of excluding extremes is sizable in a wide range of cases.
 In contrast, Strike and Replace better represents minorities only if the minority and majority are polarized.
+Results are robust to assuming the parties statistically discriminate against jurors based on group identity.

 JEL Classification: K40, K14, J14, J16

 Keywords: Jury selection, Peremptory challenge, Minority representation, Gender representation

 \setstretch{1.4}